 The Met Cloisters is located in Fort Tyron Park in Washington Heights near the northern tip of Manhattan.
 It can be reached by car or public transit via the A train to Dyckman Street Subway Station or the 1 train to 191st Street.
-Situated in a cluster of reconstructed French-style abbeys and monasteries, the Cloisters was built in 1938 and is home to one of the largest collections of medieval artworks in the world.
+Situated in a cluster of reconstructed French-style abbeys and monasteries, the Cloisters was built in 1938 and is home to one of the world’s largest collections of medieval artworks.

-Guided tours are available in summer and provide illuminating background on the art, architecture, and horticulture of the museum.
+Guided tours are available in summer and provide illuminating background on the museum’s art, architecture, and horticulture.
 Walking through the serene and well-tended grounds and Romanesque and Gothic buildings, one feels a world away from the bustle of big city life.

 The Metropolitan Museum of Art, MET

 by Ania James of the travelling twins